artemdemo/eslint-config-artem-react/README.md

 $ npm i eslint --save-dev
 ```

+## How correctly upgrade those configs

+*Notice*, this project does not uses `yarn.lock` since in order to correctly update it we need to run specific command,
+that will rely on `npm-lock`.

+In order to upgrade them you will need to use specific versions of each dependency.
+See [airbnb package page](https://www.npmjs.com/package/eslint-config-airbnb) for more information.

 ## Experimental features
 In order to use new language features (like dynamic `import()`) you will need to use different parser: `babel-parser`